thberger/bitcore/README.md

-# JIGTR - JIRA Issues by Git Commits Reporter
+# BitCoRe - BitBucket Contribution Reporter

-Simple tool tells you what you committed during the day into your Stash repositories.
+This tool tells you what you committed during the day into your BitBucket/Stash repositories.
  This may come handy in the next daily stand-up meeting.

 ## How does it work?